Better-Scenes/RimConnect-mod/README.md

 ## Setup

-- Install Visual Studio (your choice which version)
+- Install Visual Studio (your choice which version, or other IDE if you know how to setup)
 - Clone project
 - Open the project from `source/RimConnection/RimConnection.sln`
 - Build using VS by hitting `f6` or using `build -> build Solution`